Netflix stock soars to new high on subscriber growth

 Netflix (NFLX, Tech30) added 7 million members globally in the final quarter of 2016, handily beating its earlier forecast for 5.2 million new subscribers.

-The majority of that subscriber growth came from overseas, as original shows like The Crown and Black Mirror find audiences in multiple countries.
+The majority of that subscriber growth came from overseas, as original shows like The Crown, Black Mirror and, surprisingly, the Gilmore Girls reboot find audiences in multiple countries.

-"We are learning rapidly how best to match content with audience tastes around the world.
-It is clear to us that high quality content travels well across borders," the company wrote in a letter to shareholders on Wednesday.
+There was "a nice upside surprise of something like Gilmore Girls, which you'd think would be incredibly domestic in its popularity, but we found it to be incredibly international as well, particularly performing great in Europe," Ted Sarandos, Netflix's chief content officer, said on an investor call.

+Sarandos also talked up Netflix's increased investments in shows from "top names in comedy" like Jerry Seinfeld and Amy Schumer to drive future subscriber growth.

 The company's stock jumped 8% to a new all-time high in after hours trading following the earnings results.